quduss/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-This repository contains projects I've done in the higher-level programming track at ALX.
+This repository contains projects done in the higher-level programming section of ALX software engineering.